Christian Connection: Formation

 Elias Smith had heard of the Stone movement by 1804, and the O'Kelly movement by 1808.
-The three groups merged by 1810.
+Although not formally merged, the three groups were cooperating and fellowshiping by 1810.
 At that time the combined movement had a membership of approximately 20,000.
 This loose fellowship of churches was called by the names "Christian Connection/Connexion" or "Christian Church."

 By 1808, O'Kelly's followers and the Smith/Jones movement were cooperating closely, and Stone's Christians in Kentucky would soon follow suit.
 Adherents' anti-organizational commitments prevent one from referring to “union” per se, at least before the middle of the century.
 Stone's concept of unity grew from a belief that Christians could extract the Bible's truths by reason, if they approached it without presuppositions.
 These truths, in turn, would displace human forms of order, leading to the inevitable result that Christians would start “flowing together” and others would come to faith because of the model of unity.

 The Connection soon became international, with churches planted in New Brunswick, Nova Scotia, Quebec (1811) and Ontario (1821).
 In each case, the missions were extensions of preaching tours from neighboring American states.
 Thus all of the Canadian congregations were related to the New England movement.
 The failed Rebellions of 1837 (led principally by Louis-Joseph Papineau and William Lyon Mackenzie) severely undercut the Connection's Canadian wings.
-Churches survived solely in Ontario, and mostly north and east of Toronto, Ontario.
+Churches survived solely in Ontario, and mostly north and east of Toronto.
 Conflict between the Connection and the Disciples of Christ also disrupted the former's Canadian growth.

 Smith proved to be a controversial figure in the Christian Connection, leaving the denomination for several years to become a Universalist.
 He publicly renounced Universalism in 1823, but was not well received and reverted to it for a couple of years.
 Smith tried to re-enter the Connection in 1827 by repudiating Universalism.
 His brethren were understandably hesitant to accept him, but his home congregation of Portsmouth, New Hampshire received him back in fellowship in 1840.